Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Computation of and

-In a similar manner, we can find the constraint to $N_B$.
-The collision at $Q_n$ is allowed only if the velocity $c_{n}$ of the ball is greater than that of the block $B$, $b_{n-1}$.
-After the collision with $B$ at $Q_n$, $C$ makes another collision with $A$ at $P_{n+1}$ resulting in the velocity $c_{n+1}$.
-Therefore, if $n$ is the largest collision number $N_B$ between $C$ and $B$, then we have
+In a similar manner, we can find the constraint on $N_B$.
+The collision at $Q_n$ is allowed only if $c_{n}>b_{n-1}$.
+After the collision with $B$ at $Q_n$, $C$ makes another collision with $A$ at $P_{n+1}$, resulting in the velocity $c_{n+1}$.
+Therefore, if $n=N_B$, we then have

 which leads to